-Understanding customers and gaining feedback using digital marketing
+Understanding customers & gaining feedback with digital marketing

 In a previous article, we have stressed the importance of getting to know your customers which, of course, sounds like stating the obvious.

 But we are constantly amazed at how many companies fail to engage in the simplest of way…or what’s worse, they go about this in a totally unsuitable way!

 We’ve often witnessed companies who base their marketing and brand decisions on feedback they have had in the pub.
 And since they heard it from more than one source, it must be true!

 There are a few things wrong with this: